jupyter-widgets/ipywidgets/docs/source/embedding.md

 ### Embeddable HTML Snippet

 The last option, `Embed widgets`, provides a dialog containing an HTML page which embeds Jupyter interactive widgets.
-In order to support custom widgets, this exposes the RequireJS embedder.
+In order to support custom widgets, it uses the RequireJS embedder.

-This HTML snippet is composed of multiple `<script>` tags embedded into an HTML context:
+This HTML snippet is composed of multiple `<script>` tags embedded into an HTML document:

  - The first script tag loads RequireJS from a CDN.
 If you already have RequireJS on the page, you can delete this script tag.